keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 --- Dr Joel Moses, then head of the Electrical Engineering & Computer Science (EECS)

 Distributed computing took rapid foothold outside of MIT by the early 90s because it was *useful*.
-Several US and some international campuses started using an implementation (DECathena, now [Debathena](https://debathena.mit.edu/)), though invariable the protocols and hardware implementations changed with the frenetic obslence pace of the computing industry.
+Several US and some international campuses started using an implementation (DECathena, now [Debathena](https://debathena.mit.edu/)), though inevitably the protocols and hardware implementations changed with the frenetic obsolescence pace of the computing industry.
 The impact was conceptual, the model was no longer the monolith "supercomputer", but instead users work at domestic `clients` accessing distributed `servers` (nowdays often a "[Beowulf cluster](https://spinoff.nasa.gov/Spinoff2020/it_1.html)" of commodity computing parts).
 Computing was now non-local and the arc of technological the implications leads to virtual desktops, enterprise computing, cloud computing, and modern web services.

+Web 2.0 centralisation.
+Athenian parallel more clearly staked?
+In the information economy knowledge became concentrated (Neo-Athens)
+ - Convenience and security centralised what was originally Web 1.0 home systems federated by LAN.
+Replacing static sites with far more interactive and social connection -- but hosted on only a handful of platforms.
  - Cloud computing and social media oligopolies
+   - But slowly but surely voluntary participation came to hold cherished social information hostage.
+User data the tribute harvested to fill consumer markets.
+Not tallied in stone, but invisible extraction behind addictive UX and frictionless interfaces.
+Web 3.0 faux federalisation.
+Energy intensive proof-of-work to back nothing but staking a claim.
+Regardless of the promise held in this decentralised internet, I hear [Web3 is going just great](https://www.web3isgoinggreat.com/).

+> If you're not paying, you're the product
+--- Tim O'Reilly by way of Andres Lewis from Richard Serra & Carlota Schoolman

- - Fediverse, but we'll focus on raw compute not communication
+ - Fediverse, but we'll focus on raw compute not communication.
+Federalisation still keeps communities somewhat fragmented into islands.
+A loss of reach and convenience.

 Section on the transformative federated computing projects:
 - Grid computing